apache/mesos/docs/persistent-volume.md

 In the following sections, we will walk through examples of each of the interfaces described above.

-## Framework Scheduler API
+## Framework API

 <a name="offer-operation-create"></a>
 ### `Offer::Operation::Create`

 A framework can create volumes through the resource offer cycle.
-Suppose we receive a resource offer with 2048 MB of dynamically reserved disk.
+Suppose we receive a resource offer with 2048 MB of dynamically reserved disk:

     {
       "id" : <offer_id>,